 Self-awareness:

 Remember, the end of a friendship is a natural part of life.
 It’s a sign that the person no longer wants to be part of your journey.
-You should be happy that they let you know, no matter how painful.
+You should be happy they let you know, no matter how painful.

 Clarifying priorities: